mayantonia/mayantonia.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a social scientist at GESIS - Leibniz Institute for the Social Sciences and MZES - Mannheimer Zentrum für Europäische Sozialforschung.
+I am a social scientist at MZES - University of Mannheim.

 My research focuses on national identities, political attitudes, and the activation of social identities for political behaviour.
 I am also interested in data harmonisation and survey research.
 My research draws on pooled cross-sectional data, panel survey data, and experimental data.